 The Bottom Line: Houston offers greater racial and ethnic diversity, while Dallas provides strong multicultural representation with different demographic concentrations.

-Diversity significantly impacts the cultural experience in both cities, with Houston maintaining a slight edge in overall demographic variety.
+Diversity significantly impacts the cultural experience in both cities, with Houston maintaining an edge in overall demographic variety.

 Houston Diversity Strengths: